isyuricunha/discord-news-rss-bot/README.md

 # 🤖 Discord RSS Bot

 Automated bot that monitors RSS feeds and posts updates to Discord channels via webhook.
 Fully configurable with custom feeds and categories.
+Features timeout handling to prevent hanging on slow RSS feeds.

 ## 📋 Features